Ākitio

 Ākitio is a coastal community in the Tararua District of the lower east coast of the North Island of New Zealand.
 The Ākitio River runs for approximately 35 kilometres in a southeast by northwest direction, leading to the town of Weber, on Route 52, formerly State Highway 52.

-Ākitio is in meshblocks 2224200 (NW), 2224300 (N) and 2225100 (SW), which had a combined population of 111 people in 48 households in the 2013 New Zealand census.
+Ākitio is in three meshblocks, which had a combined population of 111 people in 48 households in the 2013 New Zealand census.

 History

 Akitio County, established in 1911, was formerly governed from Pongaroa, located approximately 30 mi from Ākitio beach, and the homesteads of Akitio, Marainanga, and Monaroa Stations.

 The area originally (and as recently as 1908) was dominated by two estates, the Marainanga Estate, and the Akitio Estate; of 38000 acre, and 50000 acre each respectively.
 The region has been partitioned and sub-divided during the past 100 years to consist of many single family sized blocks; from approximately 600 acre, up to what remains of the original 'Akitio' Estate Station, which remains the largest at approximately 9000 acre today.

 In July 2020, the name of the locality was officially gazetted as Ākitio by the New Zealand Geographic Board.